tuananh170489/kafka-docker/README.md

-# Build Docker image for Kafka
+# Kafka image for Kubernetes